Whether you are touching up a few spots or painting all the walls, one aspect of painting that no one looks forward to is the smell.

 Instead of tossing out the grounds after you have made a pot of coffee, place them in a few small bowls and put them around the room in which you have painted.

 The aroma from the grounds will absorb the smell generated by the paint as well as thinner fumes rather quickly.

-While you will need to enjoy the scent generated by the coffee grounds, for most people that is a better alternative compared to the paint.
+While you will need to enjoy the scent generated by the coffee grounds, that is a better alternative for most people than the paint.

 4- Lemon with Water

 Toss some lemon slices into a bucket of water and place it in a room.